firecrow/framework-apalooza/README.md

 ## Build System

 The build system starts with `build.py` which calls `npm run build` in each framework-app's directory.
 Each npm pipeline generates JavaScript files in their respective `public` directory.
 The `build.py` script then pulls them into the outer `public` directory.
 For example `react-app/public/app.js` becomes `public/react-app.js` and `angular-app/public/polyfill.js` becomes `/public/angular-polyfill.js`.

+## Status

+The build system(s) for each framerowk are functioning, with an example application written in each on the way.

 ## Code Organization